hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 * Creating a private CA issued certificate
     * `certificate_authority_arn` - (Required) ARN of an ACM PCA
     * `domain_name` - (Required) Domain name for which the certificate should be issued.
+    * `early_renewal_duration` - (Optional) Amount of time to start automatic renewal process before expiration.
+      Has no effect if less than 60 days.
+      Represented by a string such as `2160h`.
 * `subject_alternative_names` - (Optional) Set of domains that should be SANs in the issued certificate.
   To remove all elements of a previously configured list, set this value equal to an empty list (`[]`) or use the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html) to trigger recreation.